 Burkina Faso: Visió econòmica i política

 Burkina Faso is open to foreign trade which represents 59% of the country’s GDP (World bank, latest available data).
 As part of the West African Economic and Monetary Union (WAEMU), Burkina Faso has regulated its tariff structure.
 Goods produced in the Union are exempt from import tax.
-While customs duties (apart from oil) have been reduced from 200% to 66%, they continue to account for as much as 14.7% of total tax revenue (World Bank).
+While customs duties (apart from oil) have been reduced from 200% to 43.8% (WTO), they continue to account for around 13% of total tax revenue (World Bank).
 However, internal and external crisis (in neighboring Mali), as well as the actions of radical groups in the Sahel, have had a negative impact on trade and the industrial outlook.
 The future railway linking Burkina Faso and Ghana is expected to strengthen trade between the two countries.

-Burkina Faso’s trade balance is structurally negative, but trade deficit has been decreasing gradually over the past years due to increased exports and lower imports.
-According to the Statistics Office (INSD), the trade balance has turned positive since the second quarter of 2020.
-During the first and second quarter of 2021, the cumulative trade surplus amounted to FCFA 304.2 billion (INSD).
-According to WTO data, in 2020 exports of goods rose to USD 4.47 billion, while imports of goods decreased to USD 4.12 billion.
-Services exports generated USD 413 million while services imports cost the country USD 1.57 billion (WTO).
+Burkina Faso’s trade balance is structurally negative, but trade deficit has been decreasing gradually over the past years due to increased gold and cotton exports and lower imports.
+The balance of trade turned positive during the pandemic due to reduced imports.
+According to WTO data, in 2021 exports of goods rose to USD 5.04 billion, while imports of goods increased to USD 4.61 billion.
+Services exports generated USD 573 million while services imports cost the country USD 1.51 billion (WTO).
+In 2022, trade deficit amounted to FCFA 640.4 billion (INSD).

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |